DOT Physical Exams

 - Dietary supplements

-- Mental health conditions such as depression, anxiety, or ADHD/ADD: A letter from your treating provider addressing the condition, any medication used, and whether the condition or medication(s) will impact your ability to operate a CMV.
+- For Mental Health Conditions (such as depression, anxiety, or ADHD/ADD): A letter from your treating provider addressing the condition, any medication used, and whether the condition or medication(s) will impact your ability to operate a CMV.

-Neurological conditions such as stroke, tremors, seizures or neuropathy: A letter from your treating neurologist addressing the condition including date of onset, any medication used, and whether the condition or medication(s) will impact your ability to operate a CMV.
+- For Neurological Conditions (such as stroke, tremors, seizures or neuropathy): A letter from your treating neurologist addressing the condition including date of onset, any medication used, and whether the condition or medication(s) will impact your ability to operate a CMV.

-Recent surgery: A letter from the surgeon addressing the condition/surgery, any current medication used, and whether you have any current limitations that would impact your ability to operate a CMV.
+- For Recent Surgery: A letter from the surgeon addressing the condition/surgery, any current medication used, and whether you have any current limitations that would impact your ability to operate a CMV.

-Sleep Apnea: Sleep Apnea Compliance Report with at least 60 days but preferably 6 months of data
+- For Sleep Apnea: Sleep Apnea Compliance Report with at least 60 days but preferably 6 months of data.